iSatrix/hello-world/README.md

 # hello-world
 Hello World!

-Josh here.
+Contact me:
+jshepherd1990@gmail.com

+Josh, here!
 I am currently learning Software Development at Western Governors University.
 I have also done some work through FreeCodeCamp learning Full Stack Web Development.

 Java is my first language, but I have also worked with the following:
   - HTML5/CSS3